MattKevan/kevan-11ty/src/work/rcpch.md

 Content types are defined by the purpose of each piece of content, for example an article content type may have tag and author field whereas an event may have date and location fields.

-I also needed to create a new taxonomy structure to categorise content.
-Combined with content types, this would be used to sort and view content in various ways – for example to show related articles on a certain topic.
+I also created a new taxonomy structure to categorise content, using card-sorting techniques with stakeholder and user groups to ensure they were properly validated.
+Combined with content types, this would be used to sort and view content in various ways – for example to show related articles on a certain topics.

 #### Information architecture